-Following a review of the effectiveness of the steps we have taken to ensure that here is no slavery or human trafficking in our supply chains in 2016/17, we committed to a number of actions.
+Following a review of the effectiveness of the steps we have taken to ensure there is no slavery or human trafficking in our supply chains in 2018/19, we committed to a number of actions.
 Below is an update on those actions:

-- We have now ensured that all suppliers, across all categories, not just the high risk areas such as: agriculture, information technology, hospitality, clothing, construction and staff agencies, complete a Declaration of Compliance and provide the relevant supporting documentation when conducting formal tendering activities. - We have developed and implemented a Modern Slavery Policy - The Transparency Policy was implemented and rolled out across the University in 2017 and there is evidence of its use across the University.
+- We have developed a Supplier Code of Conduct which is available on our Procurement webpages and referenced in the General Terms and Conditions when conducting a formal Tender; a link has also been added to the Purchase Order to cover spend activity that has not involved Procurement. - We have developed and implemented a Modern Slavery Policy - The Transparency Policy was implemented and rolled out across the University in 2017 and there is evidence of its use across the University.